Stuycs-K/project03-final-10-chene-chend0-lina/DEVLOG.md

 In class, added blackjack check in end result.
 Started working on function descriptions, finished card.c, going to work on deck.c (30 minutes)

 At home, finished adding all function descriptions to functions made.
 (30 minutes)

+### 2025-01-14 - Script Writing
+In class, working on writing card and log script for the video.
+(30 minutes)